Default branch

 Update the default branch name in your repository

-the history of your default branch by renaming it, instead of creating a new branch.
-This example
+Preserve the history of your default branch by renaming it.
+This example renames a Git repository’s

-) default branch.
+) default branch:

 On your local command line, go to your